sap-tutorials/Tutorials/tutorials/xsa-hdi-module/xsa-hdi-module.md

 ![Build Project - Console](9_2.png)

-> Hint: If the Console does not appear automatically, you can call or hide it in View -> Console
+> Hint: As of HANA 2.0, you can choose to build just this one file

 [DONE]
 [ACCORDION-END]